 - a.
 Support efforts to create a functional central procurement entity for residual Resource Adequacy needs. - b.
 Oppose policies legislation that would negatively impact CCAs' procurement authority for Resource Adequacy. - c.
-Advocate for and support efforts to remove barriers to demand response, microgrids, behind-the-meter resources and aggregations of distributed energy resources to provide Resource Adequacy. - d.
+Advocate for and support efforts to remove barriers to demand response, microgrids, behind-the-meter and front-of-the meter distributed resources and aggregations of distributed energy resources to provide Resource Adequacy. - d.
 Support policies legislation and proposed regulations that would modify the RA waiver and penalty process so that they more realistically reflect the constraints in the RA markets that Load Serving Entities face.